deespider/Supermarket/readme.md

 ## Environment Variables

-Pleas add this environment variables to your .env file.
+Pleas add this environment variables to your .env file in project root directory.
 Also Add values accordingly

-`DB_ENGINE=django.db.backends.postgresql`
+`DB_ENGINE=django.db.backends.postgresql` #Use according to desired engine and db service

 `DB_NAME=`